 Who does what where?

-As a group, we work across a growing, increasingly diverse Tāmaki Makaurau:
+As a group, we work across a growing, increasingly diverse Tāmaki Makaurau.

 - Harbour Sport is responsible for North Harbour;

-We are focusing significant efforts in these areas to help shape delivery and connect initiatives, programmes and facilities with potential participants through a locally-led approach.
+Within these areas, we also recognise identified ‘Communities of Activity.’
+These have been identified due to their strong alignment to the target groups and are areas where we focus significant efforts to help shape delivery and connect initiatives, programmes and facilities with potential participants through a locally-led approach.

 Where are we heading?

-The goal is to make Auckland the most active city in the world, helping Aucklanders to be healthier, happier and more connected to other people.
+This is an exciting and dynamic approach to sport and recreation in the diverse, rapidly growing city of Tāmaki Makaurau.
+The goal is to make Auckland the most active city in the world, helping Aucklanders to be healthier, happier and more connected to others.

 For more information, here are the key contacts in each partner organisation working across The Auckland Approach to Community Sport – if there is a local need then please refer to the Regional Sports Trust/Partner; and for regional/strategic requirements please contact Aktive:

 |email@example.com||021 243 0082|